espressomd/espresso/doc/sphinx/installation.rst

 If the current block is a code block, the ``In [ ]`` label to the left will change to ``In [*]`` while the code is being executed, and become ``In [1]`` once the execution has completed.
 The number increments itself every time a code cell is executed.
-This bookeeping is extremely useful when modifying previous code cells, as it shows which cells are out-of-date.
+This bookkeeping is extremely useful when modifying previous code cells, as it shows which cells are out-of-date.
 It's also possible to run all cells by clicking on the "Run" drop-down menu, then on "Run All Below".
 This will change all labels to ``In [*]`` to show that the